-Comparison of 2019 to 2018
+Comparison of 2020 to 2019

 The Housing Authority's net position increased during the fiscal year.
 Unrestricted net position indicates the Authority's ability to satisfy current obligations.
-As of September 30, 2019, the unrestricted net position of the Authority is \$ 571,983 which represents an increase of \$111,593 from the prior fiscal year.
-The main reason for the increase was the transfer of \$128,035 of operations from the 2019 Capital Fund as well as an adjustment to the prior year OPEB & pension related accruals.
-Other factors of revenue and expense are as follows: Operating revenues exceeded expenses net of depreciation of (\$119,496), by \$62,411 during the fiscal year.
-Interest income of \$23,565 represents an increase of \$11,690 from the prior fiscal year.
-Operating grant subsidies increased \$10,541 from the prior fiscal year.
-Utilities increased by \$6,201.
-Maintenance expenses increased by \$15,655 as a result of increases in material purchases and contract costs.
-Insurance costs increased by \$3,017 and bad debt expense, compensated absences and pilot costs increased by \$11,355 in total.
-Capital operating grants increased by \$4,546.
-Tenant rental income decreased by \$8,557 due to trends in the economy and fewer repayment agreements.
+As of September 30, 2020, the unrestricted net position of the Authority is \$719,780 which represents an increase of \$147,797 from the prior fiscal year.
+The biggest contributors were the increases in operating grants and tenant revenue.
+Other factors of revenue and expense are as follows: Operating revenues exceeded expenses, net of depreciation of \$85,911, by \$122,537 during the fiscal year.
+Interest income of \$25,260 represents an increase of \$1,695 from the prior fiscal year.
+Operating grant subsidies increased \$18,800 from the prior fiscal year.
+Utilities decreased by \$3,551.
+Maintenance expenses increased by \$4,517 as a result of Covid-19 related material purchases.
+Insurance costs increased by \$681 and bad debt expense, compensated absences and pilot costs decreased by \$2,412 in total.
+Capital operating grants increased by \$10,376.
+Tenant rental income increased by \$30,486 due to the use of greater resources available to confirm household income.
 The Housing Authority's revenues consist primarily of subsidies and grants received from HUD.
 The Housing Authority receives subsidies each month based on a pre-approved amount by HUD.
-Grants are drawn down based on need against a preauthorized funding level.
+Grants are drawn down based on need against a pre-authorized funding level.

 By far, the largest portion of the Housing Authority's net position reflects its investment in capital assets (e.g. - land, buildings, furniture and equipment, leasehold improvements, and construction in progress).
 The Authority uses these capital assets to provide housing services to its tenants.
 Consequently, these assets are not available for future spending.
-During 2019, the Authority recorded depreciation expense of \$119,496.
+During 2020, the Authority recorded depreciation expense of \$85,911.
 The authority did not add any capital improvements during the fiscal year.